versionpress/versionpress/docs/content/en/01-getting-started/02-installation-uninstallation.md

 ### Path customizations

 Some advanced users like having their plugins directory and other folders outside of the document root.
-This is currently not supported by VersionPress.
+This is currently not supported by VersionPress (it will be one day).

 ### Supported web servers